Henry Kessler (soccer)

-Frederick Henry Kessler (born June 25, 1998) is an American professional soccer player who plays as a center-back for Major League Soccer club St. Louis City SC.
+Frederick Henry Kessler (born June 25, 1998) is an American professional soccer player who plays as a center-back for Major League Soccer club Charlotte FC.

 Club career

 Born in New York City, New York, Kessler began playing soccer in the New York Red Bulls academy, where he played for five years before moving to Beachside Soccer Club in Norwalk, Connecticut.

 Prior to college, Kessler considered entering Harvard University but elected to join the University of Virginia after being recruited to play for the Virginia Cavaliers.
 While in college, Kessler also played two seasons with USL Premier Development League side AC Connecticut.

 New England Revolution

 On December 30, 2019, Kessler signed a Generation Adidas contract with Major League Soccer and entered the 2020 MLS SuperDraft.
 On January 9, 2020, Kessler was selected 6th overall in the draft by the New England Revolution.

 Kessler made his professional debut for the Revolution on February 29, 2020, in their opening match against the Montreal Impact.
 He scored his first career professional goal, also against the Montreal Impact, on September 23, 2020.

 On October 11, 2023, Kessler signed a 2-year contract extension with the New England Revolution.